yelicoder/maven-fundamentals/README.md

 ### convert a Java project to a Maven project
 * create pom.xml file
 * Reload project
-* To load two maven project in one Intellij window: Open one project, then go to Maven view and click on "+" to load the other project
+* To load two maven projects in one Intellij window: Open one project, then go to Maven view and click on "+" to load the other project